onurkat/jdk-config-scripts/README.md

 Open new terminal.

-1. Install java-common if you don't have it already. 'sudo apt install java-common'
+1. Install `java-common` if you don't have it already. `sudo apt install java-common`

-2. Install git if you don't have it already. 'sudo apt install git'
+2. Install `git` if you don't have it already. `sudo apt install git`

 3. Clone this repo to your pc.
 ```